 Lau KH, Baylink DJ - "Molecular mechanism of action of fluoride on bone cells" J Bone Miner Res 13(11):1660-7 (1998)

-geneticregulation.
+transduction and geneticregulation.
 At low concentration (1-5 nM), BeF(2) caused an approximate twofold increase in [(3)H]thymidine uptake and cell number, but above 5 nM, it showed cytotoxic effects.
-BeF(2) increased
+BeF(2)

 proto-oncogenes c-fos and c-myc were also elevated significantly.
 Intracellular Ca(2)(+) chelation blocked the effect of BeF(2).
 We conclude that BeF(2) at low concentration exerts its mitogenic effects in

 peritoneal macrophages by elevating [Ca(2)(+)](i), which triggers the activation of p21(ras)-dependent MAPK signaling